menu

 Also of interest is that Martin has more people living here who work in computers and math than 95% of the places in the US.

-As is often the case in a small city, Martin doesn't have a public transportation system that people use for their commute.
+Martin is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The citizens of Martin are very well educated compared to the average community in the nation: 35.23% of adults in Martin have a bachelor's degree or even advanced degree.
+The education level of Martin citizens is very high relative to the national average among all cities (21.84%): 35.23% of adults in Martin have a bachelor's degree or even advanced degree.

 The per capita income in Martin in 2022 was $26,418, which is lower middle income relative to South Dakota and the nation.
 This equates to an annual income of $105,672 for a family of four.
 However, Martin contains both very wealthy and poor people as well.